Syncing EasyContent with WordPress

 Publishing an Article to WordPress

-To publish an article to WordPress, simply click the Publish to WP button at the bottom of the text editor in EasyContent.
+To publish an article to WordPress, simply select the Publish to WP option in the publish actions menu (the three dots beside the save draft button).

 Important Things to Know